CrunchRev/Web/README.txt

 This is an official copy of CrunchRev Website in Python.
-This uses Flask as a web framework.
+This uses Flask as a web framework and waitress as the serving library.

 Do not leak this or this might give you a punishment.

 Install requirements: pip install -r requirements.txt

-This file might contain something more in the future, but not now.
+This contains almost all of the basic endpoints.

 - Made by the CrunchRev Authors, 2024